-Access to nearby transit stops and stations would be provided by the existing pedestrian network surrounding the project site, including sidewalks, crosswalks, and automatic walk signals at signalized intersections.
-Contiguous sidewalks are present along each of the project's frontages and provide connection to adjacent contiguous sidewalks that connect to nearby major transit stops.
-This would be a less-than-significant impact.
+Access to nearby transit stops and stations would be provided by the exiting pedestrian network surrounding the project site, including sidewalks, crosswalks, and automatic walk signals at signalized intersections.
+Contiguous sidewalks are currently present along each of the project's frontages and provide connection to adjacent contiguous sidewalks that connect to nearby major transit stops.
+However, as previously documented, the following pedestrian facilities are lacking along key pedestrian routes connecting the project site with nearby transit facilities: